Sarah269/glowing-dollop/NYC Taxi/README.md

 ### Tools
 - Excel Online
+ - Excel Online does not have all of the features of Excel.
  - Functions Used:</b> Pivot table, averageif, averageifs, sumifs, maxifs, filter, xlookup, large, min, index/match

 ### Data Cleaning/Preparation